Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## EntityReference
 ### Properties
 * **referenceName**: string: The name of this referenced entity.
-* **type**: 'IntegrationRuntimeReference' | 'LinkedServiceReference': The type of this referenced entity.
+* **type**: 'CredentialReference' | 'IntegrationRuntimeReference' | 'LinkedServiceReference': The type of this referenced entity.

 ## CustomSetupBase
 * **Discriminator**: type